Welcome to Garden Spikes

 Tender perennials such as begonias, caladium, calla lily, canna, dahlias, elephant ear, etc. should be dug up and stored over winter in a cool, dry location after the foliage has died down.

-When harvesting your winter squash such as acorn squash and butternut squash, handle them with care.
+When harvesting your winter squash such as acorn squash and butternut squash handle them with care.
 Carefully wipe any loose soil off without excessive scrubbing, which could remove the natural protective wax coating.
 Store in a cool dark location.

 Using gloves, cut to the ground raspberry canes that have fruited.